Human Papilloma Virus (HPV)

 - Gardisil 9: protects against high risk strains 16, 18, and five others, as well as low risk strains 6 and 11

 All vaccines are designed to prevent cervical cancer, and are recommended for both women and men.
 The benefit to people without a cervix is to protect them from HPV related head and neck and anal cancers, as well as protecting their partners with a cervix from cervical cancer.

-Cervarix and Gardisil are FDA approved for females and males ages 9-26.
+Gardisil is recommended for both females and males ages 11-26.
 Gardisil 9 may be appropriate for people up to age 45 depending on your risk.
 Talk to a provider at the Student Health Center Medical Clinic to learn more.

 You can get the vaccine at the Student Health Center.
 A series of 3 shots is required for full immunization.
 Immunization against HPV is more effective when administered at younger ages, but immunizing at any age can help prevent an HPV infection.

 Condoms or other latex barriers can reduce your risk of contracting HPV; however, they are not 100% effective since they do not cover all potentially exposed skin.
 Limiting your number of lifetime sexual partners can also reduce your risk of becoming infected.
 A long term, mutually monogamous relationship is the safest.

 There are many treatments for genital warts, including freezing or applying chemicals to the warts.
 There are some prescription topical treatments that are self-applied.
 Repeated treatments usually are required, and can sometimes take several months.
 Warts in the anal or rectal area may require surgical treatment.
 Genital warts cannot be treated with over-the-counter medications.
 Even after the visible warts are gone, you may still be infected with the HPV virus, and warts may return.
 You also may still be able to transmit the virus to your sexual partners.

 Cervical HPV infections can be monitored through regular Pap smears, colposcopy, and biopsy when necessary.
 If there are associated precancerous changes, office treatments are available that prevent progression to cervical cancer.
 After these treatments, patients need careful follow up.